backplane/conex/wimlib-imagex/README.md

 ### Interactive

-The following shell function can assist in running this container interactively:
+The following shell function can assist in running this image interactively:

 ```sh